 Kentucky getting $5 million in federal funding for tourism

 FRANKFORT, Ky.
-(WBKO) - Kentucky is getting $5.3 million in federal funds to boost its tourism industry.
+(AP) - Kentucky is getting $5.3 million in federal funds to boost its tourism industry.

 The governor’s office says the money will go to “destination marketing organizations and tourism regions.”